geet13govind/Nexthikes-Project-1/README.md

 Project 1.ipynb is my notebook in which i performed all the programming.

-A PPT is also attached showing the details related to the project.
+A PPT(Data Wrangling and manipulation on data of Project1) is also attached showing the details related to the project.